dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Necropanther<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/e/2e1ed055-8988-4625-9d57-8ce8a4e04aea.jpg?1591228129|https://scryfall.com/card/iko/196/necropanther?utm_source=api>`
    Mutate |mana_2|\ |mana_wb|\ |mana_wb| (If you cast this spell for its mutate cost, put it over or under target non-Human creature you own.
 They mutate into the creature on top plus all abilities from under it.)

-   Whenever this creature mutates, return target creature card with converted mana cost 3 or less from your graveyard to the battlefield.
+   Whenever this creature mutates, return target creature card with mana value 3 or less from your graveyard to the battlefield.

 :mtgtip:`Nethroi, Apex of Death<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/c/8ca6eb5a-8bc9-4091-bcfb-b207f0afd188.jpg?1591228139|https://scryfall.com/card/iko/197/nethroi-apex-of-death?utm_source=api>`